Use case · Personal AI

 How is this different from ChatGPT memory? +

 ChatGPT memory is a black box managed by OpenAI.
-Korely stores everything as plain Markdown files you can read, edit, export, or delete.
+Korely stores typed facts you can read, export, or erase over the API, with an audit trail.
 The memory model is also richer: it tracks change over time, not just the latest fact.

 Is it appropriate for sensitive personal conversations? +

 You decide what gets stored.
 Korely does not coach the assistant on what to write; that is your application logic.
-For high-sensitivity contexts, run the local-only mode and disable cloud sync.
+For high-sensitivity contexts, EU data residency and one-call erase keep you in control.

 Give your companion a memory worth growing into